hnvakil/field_autonomy/arkit_data_streamer/README.md

 ```
 in the output.

-## Wireless Connection
+### Wireless Connection
 Make sure your phone and PC are connected to the same wireless network.
 Follow the same procedure as above in the wired connection section, except look for your wireless network name.
 It should begin with a `w` (`wlo1` in the example above).
-Find the ip address for the network.
+Find the ip address for the network with `ip a show`.

-## Wireless Access Point Connection
+### Wireless Access Point Connection
 If you setup your PC as a wireless access point (the field autonomy project uses a Raspberry Pi as an access point), you can connect your phone to the PC's network.
 The IP you will need is the router IP, found by navigating to the Wifi settings on the phone, opening the info for the access point, and scrolling down to the IP address listed next to "Router".

 ## Stream and Receive Data
-On the phone, open up the ARKitROS2Bridge app and type the IP address found in the previous sections into the field at the top, then hit return on the keyboard and the `Submit` button.
+1. On the phone, open up the ARKitROS2Bridge app and type the IP address found in the previous sections into the field at the top.
+2. Hit return on the keyboard and the `Submit` button.
 The `Start Data Stream` button at the bottom should now be enabled.
-Press this button to start streaming data, and press again to stop.
+3. Press `Start Data Stream` to start streaming data, and press again to stop.

-On the PC, run the following command:
+4. On the PC, run the following command:
 ```
 ros2 launch arkit_data_streamer launch_data_servers.py
 ```